The 3D printed housing of the “pxlDigits” was initially not intended to be “just” a 7-segment display with WiFi.

 Encoder B pin | D2 |

-Encoder Button | D4 |
+encoder button | D4 |

 Digit 5V | 5V |

-Digit GND | GND |
+Digital GND | GND |

 Encoder GND | GND |

-Assemble the housing
+Assemble housing

 Attach alternative LED segment cover

-Optional: Attach a buzzer
+Optional: Attach buzzer

 If you want to be informed acoustically in addition to the visual notification when the set time of the timer has expired, you can also install a buzzer.

-To do this, tin the contacts “A1” and “A2” of the Arduino Nano with some solder.
+Tin the contacts "A1" and "A2" of the Arduino Nano with some solder.

 … look like this.

-Flash the software with the Arduino IDE
+Upload software with the Arduino IDE

 Tips for programming the Arduino code on the Arduino Nano can also be found in the article ArduinoIDE – Tips and Tricks.